ChuckChuckler/coding-inspo-gen/README.md

 Feeling uninspired?
 Want to code, but can't think of anything to make?\
 Use the Coding Inspo Generator!\
 The Coding Inspo Generator (for lack of a better name as of now) will generate for you a broad topic upon which you can base a project, as well as three suggestions for potential projects pertaining to the project.\
-<sub>**For example, if the broad topic is Time Management, some suggestions may include "Pomodoro timer", "To-do list", and "Simple scheduler".</sub>
+**For example, if the broad topic is Time Management, some suggestions may include "Pomodoro timer", "To-do list", and "Simple scheduler".

 First time using React (with Vite) + Tailwind!!
 I'm pretty proud of myself!\
 I had to recreate this project twice (make a new project and copy+paste all the code) since I kept getting bugs, and in the process of trying to fix them, ended up completely breaking vite lmaoo